lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Performs a cmp.lteq_ on all elements of arrays or vectors.
+Performs a cmp.lteq_ on all elements of arrays, vectors, or static arrays.

 If any of the involved arrays/vectors are null, undefined behavior occurs.

-The first source register must be an array or vector of ``uint``.
-The second and third source registers must be arrays or vectors having the same element type.
+The first source register must be an array, vector, or static array of ``uint``.
+The second and third source registers must be arrays, vectors, or static arrays having the same element type.

 Structure field instructions
 ++++++++++++++++++++++++++++